PlayerZongying/Donart/README.md

 * Chocolate Bump: Brown static bump staying at a random position on the surface of the donut track.

-* Melon Slide: Green "accelerator" appearing and rotating at a random position within the donut track.
-It will acclecrate cars passing through it.
+* Melon Slide: Green "accelerator" appears and rotates at a random position within the donut track.
+It will accelerate cars passing through it.

-* Cherry Boom: Pink booms, appearing and moving at a romdom position on the surface of the donut track.
+* Cherry Boom: Pink booms, appearing and moving at a random position on the surface of the donut track.
 It will burst and impact all cars with the explosion range, and then appear somewhere else.

 ![img](Misc/LevelMaking.png "Chocolate Bump, Melon Slide, Cherry Boom and All.")*Chocolate Bump, Melon Slide, Cherry Boom and All.*

-After selecting, you can press "Start!" button to load the level you made.
+After selecting, you can press the "Start!" button to load the level you made.

 ### 2. Racing

-In "Game" scene, there is a top down view of the whole track, and two views for two players in the lower half of the screen.
+In the "Game" scene, there is a top-down view of the whole track and two views of two players in the lower half of the screen.

-The black car for player 1 and the white car for player 2 will be initialized at the left and right part inside of the donut track.
+The black car for Player 1 and the white car for Player 2 will be initialized at the left and right parts inside of the donut track.
-The black car should go clockwise while the white car should go conterclockwise.
+The black car should go clockwise while the white car should go counterclockwise.

 There is also a green arrow for each car, indicating the correct direction the car should go.
 ![img](Misc/InGame.png "In Game Layout")*In Game layout*

-The racing starts right away when scene is loaded. the time starts counting as well.
+The racing starts right away when the scene is loaded. the time starts counting as well.

-Since the track is a circle, the progress for each car is counted in degree from its initial position to its current possition.
+Since the track is a circle, the progress for each car is counted in degrees from its initial position to its current position.

 The number of completed rounds is also counted for each car.
 ![img](Misc/UI.png "In Game UI")*In Game UI*

-By pressing ```WASD``` and ```up, down, left, right arrow```, try your best to avoid the bumps, catch the slides, recover balance after blown away from the booms, and complete more rounds as fast as you can.
+By pressing ```WASD``` and ```up, down, left, right arrow```, try your best to avoid the bumps, catch the slides, recover balance after being blown away from the booms, and complete more rounds as fast as you can.
 ![img](Misc/InGameWithAll.png "Chaotic but fun")*Chaotic but fun*

-You can also press ```Esc``` key to pause the game.
+You can also press the ```Esc``` key to pause the game.
 ![img](Misc/Pause.png "Pause panel")*Pause panel*

-When both player have completed a certain number of rounds (for now is 3), results will be shown, and who finished faster is the winner.
-And then you can choose to rematch or go back to main menu.
+When both players have completed a certain number of rounds (for now 3), results will be shown, and who finished faster is the winner.
+And then you can choose to rematch or go back to the main menu.
 ![img](Misc/Result.png "Result Panel")*Result Panel*

 ## Operation
-### 1. In main menu
+### 1. In the main menu
-Just use mouse to click on the button.
+Just use the mouse to click on the button.

-### 2. In game
+### 2. In-game
-For player 1 to control black car. press ```WASD```.
+For player 1 to control the black car. press ```WASD```.
-For player 2 to control white car. press ```up, down, left, right arrow```.
+For player 2 to control the white car. press ```up, down, left, right arrow```.

-To pause in game, press ```Esc``` button, and the pause menu will be shown while the game is paused.
+To pause the game, press ```Esc``` button and the pause menu will be shown while the game is paused.

 ## Game Logic

 ### 1. Car
-The car in this game is made base on Unity Physics with rigid body, controlled by Unity new input system, followed by a cinemachine free look camera.
+The car in this game is made based on Unity Physics with rigid body, controlled by Unity new input system, followed by a cinemachine free look camera.

-The attached ```carController``` calculates the suspension, steering and acceleration.
+The attached ```carController``` calculates the suspension, steering, and acceleration.
-The attached ```carInputHandeler``` lerps the input from input system.
+The attached ```carInputHandeler``` lerps the input from the input system.
-The attached ```carStatus``` deterimines the driving directio(clockwise or conterclockwise) and count the progress in degree and the rounds the player has finished.
+The attached ```carStatus```determines the driving direction (clockwise or counterclockwise) and counts the progress in degree and the rounds the player has finished.

 ### 2. Torus (the donut track)
-Base on its major radius R, minor radius r and local scale, the torus can give a position and rotation on its curface, with which the children ```BumpManager```, ```AcceleratorManager```, ```BoomManager``` could instanciate the bump (chocolate bump), accelerator (melon slide) and boom (cherry boom) correctly on the torus furface.
+Based on its major radius R, minor radius r, and local scale, the torus can give a position and rotation on its surface, with which the children ```BumpManager```, ```AcceleratorManager```, ```BoomManager``` could instantiate the bump (chocolate bump), accelerator (melon slide) and boom (cherry boom) correctly on the torus surface.

-And the three managers above will manage the behavior of the prefabs they instantiated.
+The three managers mentioned above will manage the behavior of the prefabs they instantiated.

 ### 3. Game Manager
-Determine which topping should be add to the donut track, according to the scriptable object ```GameSettings``` which was modified previously in the main menu scene through the toggle buttons.
+Determine which topping should be added to the donut track, according to the scriptable object ```GameSettings``` which was modified previously in the main menu scene through the toggle buttons.
 Determine how many rounds a car should complete.
-Determine game states by watching status of 2 cars.
+Determine game states by watching the status of 2 cars.

 ### 4. UI
-Show different panel according to game states and player input.
+Show different panels according to game states and player input.
-Display important game data from game manager.
+Display important game data from the game manager.

 ## Insperation